 The reasons are organizational: transporting scooters and protective equipment back to the top station by cable car takes time.
 The 3 h-interval is well-matched to these operational necessities.
 Additional times would block the scooters for two start times and we would need another scooter guide.
 If operationally possible, we make exceptions for early bookings outside the main season, at an increased price to cover additional expenses.

 Only a few times and only for 2pm rides.
 Relative to a total of more than 100 days of operation of the scooter track that is not a significant number.
-For the subsequent regular 5pm rides scooters would have been available.
 The fact that we do not overbook really does pay off.

 Yes, for regular scooter rides there is a reduction of 2€.
 But not for special trips or reservations, then you can get a discount for the Schauinslandbahn instead.